molly/manager-README/README.md

 I am usually in the office between 11am and 6pm.
 I am often in the office earlier or later, but with some exceptions these tend to be the hours you can count on finding me.
 I do usually work from home once or twice a week <a href="#diversity">(more on that later)</a> and I often will head home around 5:30 or 6 and continue working from home after I get dinner going.

-As for your schedule: do what works for you, and use good judgment.
-If you're a night owl and you choose to work from 9pm to 5am, that won't work so well because you'll be offset from the rest of the team.
-But if you're a night owl who would rather work closer to 11am–7pm, a morning person who functions best from 7am–3pm, someone who wants to work from 8–11 and 2–7, and so on... that is fine with me.
-Same goes for if you need to tweak your schedule to avoid rush hour, drop off your kids at school or daycare, etc. If something about your schedule isn't working for the team, I'll let you know; if you're worried your schedule isn't working for the team, just ask me.
-If you are an hourly employee (such as an intern or a co-op) you'll have to log the hours you work; you are still encouraged to work at the times that make the most sense for you.

-Because of our flexible schedules and various time zones, you can expect me and your other coworkers to be available at disparate times or working remotely.
-To keep track, we make heavy use of Slack statuses.
-If you're going to be working remotely, you're on vacation, or you will be away during your normal work hours for a significant chunk of time, it's helpful if you set a Slack status to reflect this.
-For time zones, I recommend checking the time zone indicator on Slack profiles before pinging someone–it's definitely saved me the remorse of accidentally interrupting a coworker's dinner when I didn't realize they were in a different time zone.
-We also have a vacation calendar where we record planned absences—I will go over how to use this as a part of your onboarding.
-The vacation calendar is most important if you're going to be away for a day or more at a time, but a lot of us also use it to record smaller absences such as dentist appointments.
-Myself and others sometimes also use it to indicate in advance if we're planning to work remotely; this is completely optional—I usually only do this if I know in advance that I'll be remote on a day that I'm normally in the office for meetings.

-If you want to work remotely sometimes, do so.
-Working from home at least once a week is pretty much a necessity for me, and if it helps your work, please do so as well.
-On the other hand, if you're not productive when you work remotely, or if you can't be available for video meetings, come in to the office.

-Regardless of whether the rest of the team is working remotely or not, you can expect a normal day—schedule meetings etc. as normal.
-Videoconferencing means folks who work remotely will be similarly available as if we were in the office (though if you're meeting with people in different time zones, you should try as much as you can to find a meeting time that works for all).
-One caveat to this is one-on-ones: I prefer to do these in person if possible, so if you need to work from home on a day we're scheduled for a one-on-one and rescheduling is an option, please let me know so I can reschedule it, or reschedule it yourself during an open slot in my calendar.
+I prefer to do one-on-ones in person if possible, so if you need to work from home on a day we're scheduled for a one-on-one and rescheduling is an option, please let me know so I can reschedule it, or reschedule it yourself during an open slot in my calendar.

 ## One-on-ones